oliverbuterbaugh/carvoyant_models/README.md

 ## Usage in Xcode project / app playground

 Drag each .mlmodel file into the sidebar, ensuring they're added to the target.
 On build, a class for each model will be automatically generated.
-You can then make a simple call to the model using the built-in input object.
+You can then make a simple call to the model using the built-in input class.

 ```
 import CoreML